Australia and Ecuador established diplomatic relations in 1975, when Australia’s first Ambassador to Ecuador, A.H. Loomes presented credentials.

 For latest economic data refer to the Ecuador fact sheet [PDF 65 KB]

-Ecuador experienced strong growth through the 2000s, averaging 4.4 per cent real GDP growth per annum until a fall to 0.4 per cent in 2009 as a result of the global financial crisis.
-While real GDP growth bounced back strongly to 7.8 per cent in 2011, it fell from 5.1 per cent in 2012 to an estimated four per cent in 2013, mainly due to weaker demand from the United States and sluggish oil price and production gains.
+Ecuador experienced strong growth through the 2000s, averaging 4.5 per cent real GDP growth per annum until a fall to 0.6 per cent in 2009 as a result of the global financial crisis.
+According to Ecuador’s Planning and Development Secretariat, over 1.5 million Ecuadorians have transitioned out of poverty since 2007.
+While real GDP growth bounced back strongly to 7.8 per cent in 2011, it fell from 5.1 per cent in 2012 to an estimated four per cent in 2014, mainly due to weaker demand from the United States and sluggish oil price and production gains.
 After a period of very high inflation early in the decade, consumer prices were brought under control and inflation has averaged around four per cent per annum since 2003.
-Foreign Direct Investment is expected to remain low (1.5 per cent of GDP) and focused on the energy and mining sectors.

 Ecuador’s oil sector accounts for a sizeable portion of its export income and represents between 30 and 40 per cent of all tax revenues.
-High oil prices in previous years allowed President Correa’s administration to run an extremely expansionary fiscal policy, investing in infrastructure and other social projects.
+High oil prices in previous years allowed President Correa’s administration to run an extremely expansionary fiscal policy, investing in infrastructure, education and other social projects.
 The government has limited access to external financing owing to the legacy of a 2008 debt default on US$3.2 billion in global bonds.
 As such, oil revenue allowed the authorities to raise spending while keeping the fiscal deficit low at one per cent of GDP.
-President Correa is expected to continue this expansionary fiscal policy into the latter half of his term, although it may be harder to sustain in the face of moderate growth in oil prices production capacity.
+President Correa is expected to continue this expansionary fiscal policy into the latter half of his term, although given the fall in oil prices, increased production capacity will be essential.
 Some further borrowing from China against future oil shipments is possible.

 In 2010, Ecuador agreed to protect the Yasuni National Park, an area known for its biological diversity, and forego the extraction of the equivalent of 846 million barrels of oil and more than US$7.2 billion in income if other governments, the private sector, and NGO's contributed to the Yasuni ITT Initiative trust fund, to be used for sustainable development initiatives.
 The initiative received less foreign support than expected, and in August 2013, the Ecuadorian Government took the controversial decision to abandon it and allow drilling in the environmentally sensitive area.
 The move coincided with a decrease in oil production, which is needed to finance the public investment growth model underpinning President Correa’s administration.